superscriptjs/superscript/readme.md

 # SuperScript

-SuperScript is a dialog system + expert system for creating human-like chat bots.
-It exposes an easy to expand text using wordnet and to extract meaning in text using ConceptNet.
+SuperScript is a dialog system + bot engine for creating human-like conversation chat bots.
+It exposes an expressive script for crafting dialogue and features text-expansion using wordnet and Information Retreaval and extraction using ConceptNet.

+## What comes in the box
+* Dialog Engine
+* Multi-User Platform for easy intergration with Group Chat systems
+* Message Pipeline with POS Tagging, Sentence Analysys and Question Tagging
+* Extensible Plugin Architecture

 ## How it works

 The message pipeline contains many steps, and varies from other implemetations.

 When input comes into the system we convert the input into a message object.
 The message object contains multiple purmatuations of the origional object and has been analyzed for parts of speach and question classification.
+The message is first handled by the reasoning system, before being sent to the dialog engine for processing.

 ## Install